thangphan-ent/sendecor-kitchen-plugin/docs/CONTROL_SYSTEM.md

 - required information is missing

 Then:
 - DO NOTHING
 - WAIT for clarification

-Safe stop is always preferred over assumption.

 ---